Judging those in the church (I Corinthians 5:9-13)

 Paul moves on to a related topic of judgment.
 It appears that the Corinthians were taking their personal disputes before government courts.
 He had just stated earlier that Christians had no jurisdiction over non-believer, but they were required to judge believers.
 Thus, their settling disputes in civil courts show that they were failing in this requirement as well.

-To do a wrong action to settle a wrong action doesn’t make the results turn out right.
+To do a wrong action to settle a wrong action doesn’t make the results turn outright.
 This is not to say that Christians should treat other Christians badly with no consequences (I Thessalonians 4:6).
-Rather Paul is pointing out that since two wrongs don’t make a right, it would have been preferable to have allowed the personal injustice that create a travesty of justice.
+Rather Paul is pointing out that since two wrongs don’t make a right, it would have been preferable to have allowed the personal injustice than creating a travesty of justice.